MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/overview.md

 - **Cross-platform support**: Microsoft Graph PowerShell works on all platforms including Windows, macOS, and Linux.
 - **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security.
 For example, you can use passwordless sign-in experiences.
 - **Supports external identities**: Users from other Microsoft Entra tenants can authenticate to services in your tenant with Microsoft Graph PowerShell.
-- **Uses least privilege**: Microsoft Graph PowerShell permissions are not pre-authorized and users must perform one-time request for app permissions depending on their needs.
+- **Uses least privilege**: Microsoft Graph PowerShell permissions aren't pre-authorized and users must perform one-time request for app permissions depending on their needs.
 - **Advanced queries**: Microsoft Graph PowerShell supports rich, [advanced queries via eventual consistency](/graph/aad-advanced-queries?tabs=powershell).
 For example, you can get a near-instant count of all users using advanced queries.
 - **Open source**: Feature teams and the community can create great PowerShell experiences and share them with everyone.
 - **Receives regular updates**: Microsoft Graph PowerShell commands are updated regularly to support the latest Graph API updates.